NOW COMICS

 THE TERMINATOR (September 1988)

-The other interesting thing about the old comic books was that they were a snapshot of the time, a time capsule, and with the newsstand issues it was like going to a movie theater with and audience - each issue had couple pages of letters from the readers, who wither praised or criticized certain aspect of the series or story.
-That way you felt youre part of an audience.
+The other interesting thing about the old comic books was that they were a snapshot of the time, a time capsule, and with the newsstand issues it was like going to a movie theater with and audience - each issue had couple pages of letters from the readers, who either praised or criticized certain aspect of the series or story.
+That way you felt your'e part of an audience.

 At first the series’ drew only from limited source that was the film that directly preceded them.
 There was no internet, and no extensive source of information on the subject.
 There were few articles here, there, magazine specials in some cases, but back in the days even magazine articles were very erroneous because they also had limited information